 Both Coarse Material Screw Washers and Blade Mills are used for washing rock and ore that have soluble mud and clay contaminants that can't be cleaned solely by a wet washing vibrating screen.
-How one is installed compared to the other depends on the downstream processing and if -4 mesh or 5mm fines need scrubbed or washed too.
+How one is installed compared to the other depends on the downstream processing and if -4 mesh or 5mm fines need to be scrubbed or washed too.

 Coarse Material Screw Washers